gergelykralik/kralik.io/source/about/index.md

 date: 2016-11-07 20:49:18
 ---

 Hi, I'm Gergely Králik, a web developer from Slovakia.
 I'm available for hire.
+Check out my [CV](/cv), my linkedin github and other profiles are linked on the sidebar.

 ---